jackal-thothid/thoth-id-sdk/gitbook/README.md

 > * The nano contract has **not yet been launched** to any public Hathor network.
 > * The official API endpoint `domains.thoth.id` is **not yet active**.
 >
-> This SDK is provided for testing and integration purposes.
+> This Sdk is provided for testing and integration purposes.
 You can use it with a local development environment or a testnet contract.

-## About the Documentation
+## About this Documentation

 This documentation will guide you through the process of integrating the thoth.id Sdk into your applications.
-Whether you're building a new decentralized application (dApp) or integrating with an existing one, this SDK provides all the tools you need to interact with the thoth.id naming system on the Hathor Network. 🚀
+Whether you're building a new decentralized application (dApp) or integrating with an existing one, this Sdk provides all the tools you need to interact with the thoth.id naming system on the Hathor Network. 🚀

 You can find the source code for this Sdk on [GitHub](https://github.com/jackal-thothid/thoth-id-sdk).